 This cuts the daily school lunch containers down to 3 per day or approximately 800 per year! *This is based on an academic school year of 274 days.

 Plan your main dish for Back to School Lunches

 On Sunday I like to think ahead about the week and what we will send for the main portion of our school lunches.
 These are perfect days to cook up an extra-large meal like our Roast Beef Perfection that will provide leftovers for sandwiches etc.

 Bonus Tip- Check out our Philly Cheesesteak Sandwich for a quick after school supper that you can make with your leftover Roast Beef or Steak!
 These also work great for throwing in as a school lunch the next day!

-Making a large portion of food that can provide leftovers for wraps and sandwiches as well as a quick after school meal is definitely a must for the busy mom! there are so many ways to add this into your weekly meal planning.
+Making a large portion of food that can provide leftovers for wraps and sandwiches as well as a quick after school meal is definitely a must for the busy mom!
+There are so many ways to add this prep into your weekly meal planning.